-If the negative vote occurs at the Department or College Promotion Committee, the 16.4.3(vi) candidate may make a written appeal to the College Review Committee (CRC).
+If the negative vote occurs at the Department or College Promotion 16.4.3(vi) Committee, the candidate may make a written appeal to the College Review Committee (CRC).

-A candidate who receives a positive vote at the Department or College Promotion Committee but who receives a negative decision at the CRC for promotion to Librarian IV or Professor may make a written appeal to the University Review Committee (URC).
+A candidate who receives a positive vote at the Department or College 16.4.3(vi) Promotion Committee but who receives a negative decision at the CRC for 16.4.4(v) promotion to Extension Specialist IV, Librarian IV or Professor may make a written appeal to the University Review Committee (URC).
 Negative decisions at the CRC for promotion to any of the other ranks may be appealed to the Promotions Appeal Committee.

-A candidate who is not recommended for promotion to Librarian IV or Professor by 16.4.6 the University Review Committee is entitled to appeal to the Promotions Appeal Committee.
+A candidate who is not recommended for promotion to Extension Specialist 16.4.6 IV, Librarian IV or Professor by the University Review Committee is entitled to appeal to the Promotions Appeal Committee.

-The Promotions Appeal Committee follows the same procedures as the Tenure 15.13 Appeal Committee (Article 15.13).
+The Promotions Appeal Committee follows the same procedures as the 15.13 Tenure Appeal Committee (Article 15.13).